Resources for Putting Together Your

 Do you have lots of resources but wonder how to put it all together?
 We all need to make a plan, even if we own curriculum.
 Join me for 3 weeks in Plan It Out, a group coaching program where you create a homeschooling plan that is just right for your family, all with my support and the support of an online community.
 My planning guide, described below, is included with this program.

-I also offer a planning guide, Waldorf Homeschooling Simplified: Your Toolkit for Grades 1-8.
+I also offer a planning guide, Homeschool Simplicity Bundle: Your Toolkit for Grades 1-8.
 This guidebook helps you to understand the method, provides a process for planning with tools and templates, and recommends tried and true resources for each main lesson block in every grade, 1-8.
 With a big picture understanding of the Waldorf approach, guidance on how to create a plan, and high quality resources, you can make Waldorf work for your family.

 If you find that you are needing more help, I offer one-on-one Mentor Sessions to help you customize your plan.
 And really make it doable.
 Because the learning only happens if we actually do some things with our children!